motionbank/score-system-frontend-sample/README.md

 **Modules**

 Inside `modules/` there is an example iframe module that shows how to connect with the system dispatcher.
 To test include two of these modules into an iframe cell inside a set.
 Click the ping/pong buttons in one iframe and see the messages arrive at the other one.

+Note that it is not necessary to have the modules be included here into the `app-extend` folder they can live somewhere else ... even on a separate server / domain.